He’s serving life for 140 grams of crack. The criminal justice reform bill is his last hope.

 'We are fighting for him'

-The First Step Act would make about 2,660 prisoners who were sentenced for crack-related crimes before 2010 eligible for release, according to the U.S. Sentencing Commission.
+The First Step Act would make about 2,660 prisoners ─ 89 percent of them black ─ who were sentenced for crack-related crimes before 2010 eligible for release, according to the U.S. Sentencing Commission.
 Douglas’ lawyers say he would be included in that group because he has already served the mandatory minimum sentence under the 2010 law and the life sentence would no longer apply to his offense.
 They have collected letters from officials at the Pekin penitentiary praising him for his work ethic and clean disciplinary record.
 Douglas has also worked with inmates at risk of suicide and refereed sporting events.

 Senate passes sweeping criminal justice reform billDec.
 19, 201800:56

-“If the bill does pass, we will file a motion in court immediately, and if it is granted he will be immediately taken out of prison,” said MiAngel Cody, one of Douglas’ lawyers and a founder of The Decarceration Collective, which represents people serving life sentences.
+Once Trump signs the bill into law, Douglas' lawyers said, they will file a motion in court for his release.

+"If it is granted, he will be immediately taken out of prison,” said MiAngel Cody, one of the lawyers and a founder of The Decarceration Collective, which represents people serving life sentences.

-“I’ve told him we are fighting for him and he matters and he is not forgotten," Cody said, "but I don’t know what Congress is going to do."
+“I’ve told him we are fighting for him and he matters and he is not forgotten," Cody said.

 'We were just crushing lives'